Stop the Spread: 5 Ways to Protect Yourself (And Others) Against Germs

 Two hands using towel and spray bottle to wipe table

 You’re enjoying a family gathering when you notice one of your relatives coughing and sneezing frequently.
 The last thing you want is to become sick and potentially spread it to others.
-Germ-related illnesses can cause unpleasant symptoms, as seen in about 31 million flu cases between 2022-2023, according to the Centers for Disease Control and Prevention (CDC).
+Germ-related illnesses can cause unpleasant symptoms, as seen in about 40 million flu cases between 2023 to 2024, according to the Centers for Disease Control and Prevention (CDC).
 Taking precautions can especially protect younger children, older adults and those with weakened immune systems.

 When it comes to the spread of germs, you have the power to protect yourself and others.
 Here’s how: